Power Industry

 The typical processes involved are Pretreatment + Ultrafiltration + Reverse Osmosis, with parameters specifically set to ensure optimal water quality.

-Ceramic Microfiltration (MF) Membranes:
+Ceramic Microfiltration (MF) Membranes

-Hollow Fiber Ultrafiltration (UF) Membrane
+Hollow Fiber Ultrafiltration (UF) Membranes

 Spiral Wound NF technology operates between UF and RO in terms of pore size and removal capability.
-It is used to remove divalent ions, organic matter, and some dissolved solids from water, offering a balance between filtration efficiency and energy consumption.
+It is used to remove divalent ions, organic matter, and some dissolved solids from water, offering a balance between filtration efficiency and energy consumption

 The coal-chemical industry involves the conversion of coal into various chemicals, such as fertilizers, synthetic fuels, and petrochemical products.
 This industry faces significant challenges in terms of resource efficiency, environmental impact, and waste management.
 Membrane technology plays a crucial role in addressing these challenges by providing efficient separation processes for water purification, desalination, and the recovery of valuable by-products.
-Membranes, including ultrafiltration, reverse osmosis, and nanofiltration, are increasingly used to improve the treatment of wastewater, reduce chemical consumption, and enhance overall sustainability in coal-chemical plants.
+Membrane technology, including ultrafiltration, reverse osmosis, and nanofiltration, are increasingly used to improve the treatment of wastewater, reduce chemical consumption, and enhance overall sustainability in coal-chemical plants.

 Relevant Technologies

-Hollow Fiber Ultrafiltration (UF) Membrane
+Hollow Fiber Ultrafiltration (UF) Membranes

-Hollow fiber ultrafiltration (UF) technology is used to separate fine particles, organic matter, and colloidal substances from water and wastewater.
+Hollow Fiber Ultrafiltration (UF) technology is used to separate fine particles, organic matter, and colloidal substances from water and wastewater.
 It is applied in the pre-treatment of water and the recycling of processed water, helping to reduce water consumption and ensure better water quality for reuse.

-Spiral wound reverse osmosis (RO) technology is used to desalinate and purify water, especially in processes that require high-quality water, such as cooling systems or the production of synthetic fuels and chemicals.
+Spiral Wound Reverse Osmosis (RO) technology is used to desalinate and purify water, especially in processes that require high-quality water, such as cooling systems or the production of synthetic fuels and chemicals.
 It effectively removes salts, heavy metals, and other impurities from water sources, ensuring clean and reliable water for various applications.

 Membrane Bioreactors (MBRs)